diffix/test-syndiffix/README.md

 * measurement summaries: contains graphs that summarize the measurements
 * run commands: contains the commands used to run the tests, including SLURM jobs
 * original ML measures: the ML model scores against the original data
+* temporary directory for the separate measurement samples for original ML measures
+* temporary directory for the separate measurement samples for the ML measures of the synthetic data

 The code is setup so that there is one group of these five directories per distinct set of CSV files.
-They can be named anything, but by convention are csvXXX, resultsXXX, measuresXXX, summXXX, and runXXX, origMlXXX.
+They can be named anything, but by convention are csvXXX, resultsXXX, measuresXXX, summXXX, runXXX, origMlXXX, measuresXXXTemp, and origMLXXXTemp.

 ### Synthetic data methods